WaveEngine/EvergineDocs/manual/addons/xrv/help_system.md

 help.AddTabItem(item);
 ```

-You can also remove an existing item using _RemoveTabItem_ method.
+You can also remove an existing item using the _RemoveTabItem_ method.